Portugal at the 2026 World Cup

 The UEFA qualifiers were dominant: eight wins, one draw, goal difference of +31.
 Portugal finished top of their group with several matches to spare.
 The Euro 2024 result — a quarter-final exit to France on penalties, Ronaldo missing a key spot-kick in the Round of 16 — was a reminder that this squad, for all its talent, still has knockout scarring.

-2026 will be the 40-year-old Ronaldo's fifth World Cup, more than any male player in history if he reaches the opening match.
+2026 will be the 41-year-old Ronaldo's sixth World Cup, more than any male player in history if he reaches the opening match.
 He will be a different figure in this tournament — likely starting some group games, bench for knockouts, always available for set-pieces and late cameos.
 For the Portuguese public, the story is no longer whether Ronaldo can lift the trophy alone.
 It is whether a team finally good enough can lift it with him.

 Tactical Profile